Disability Support Services

 Disability Support Services Welcome

 The Disability Support Services (DSS) provides a broad range of services to ensure that every student receives equal access to both an education as well as all aspects of campus life.
-DSS strives to provide services that will enable students with disabilities to participate fully in university life and ensure that a person with a disability will not, on the basis of that disability, be denied full and equal access to academic and co-curricular programs.
+DSS strives to provide services that will enable students to participate fully in university life and ensure that a person with a disability will not, on the basis of that disability, be denied full and equal access to academic and co-curricular programs.
 We look forward to working with you!

-If you have any questions, or need more information, please contact the DSS representative at the campus you plan to attend.
+If you have any questions or need more information, please contact the DSS representative at the campus you plan to attend.

 Disability Support Services

 DSS Office Contacts

 If you are coming to SWTJC for the first-time you will need to complete the admissions process.
 For steps to complete this process, please visit the Admissions New Students page.